kbuelna/google-homepage/README.md

 # google-homepage
-Deconstruct and rebuild the Google homepage using HTML and CSS.
+Rebuild the Google homepage using HTML and CSS.